Does renters insurance cover that? 10 FAQs answered

 Yes, renters insurance does cover water damage.

-“We’ll pay for the costs to cover damage to your belongings in your home that’s caused by water which suddenly escapes from you or your neighbour’s plumbing system, bath or sink, roof gutter, shower, tank, toilet system, white goods, or rain tanks,” says Colosimo.
+“We’ll pay for the costs to cover damage to your belongings in your home that’s caused by water which suddenly escapes from you or your neighbour’s plumbing system, bath or sink, roof gutter, tank, toilet system, white goods, or rain tanks,” says Colosimo.